linhngocle2000/collaborative-carrier-network/README.md

 ## Generating bundle

 * <b>Solution 1:</b>
    * Requests have pickup location that within a certain radius from the special depot location are considered as set of high posibililty for that depot location.
+(Or maybe get the mean location between pickup and deliver location)
    * If the number of request in the bundle don't reach the max size of that bundle, the radius can be grown.

 <p></p>